SeanErfurt/samples/NLPresearch/nicolai/README.txt

             You can specify the host computer with '-l hostname=[ID]' to speed up I/O, but if the computer is busy, overall speed may be slower.

+Scoring:
+    The final reranked file output can be scored according to gold standard data generated from the wiktionary data.
+However, this file does not have a command-line interface at the time of this writing.
+The python function is supplied in scoreResults.py; simply provide it the directory generated containing the goldfiles (denoted with the suffix "_gold.txt") as inDir, the directory containing the final reranked files (denoted with the suffix "_reranked.txt") as outDir, and optional precision as dec (default 2 == .01).

 Manual Data pipeline (in case bash script needs debugging):